 This is particularly true for 3D data which can contain non-parametric elements of aesthetics/ergonomics and can therefore be difficult to structure for a data analysis exercise.

 The aim of our research is to adopt and adapt algorithms from other areas of deep learning such as image processing to create expert AI systems that can learn from 3D Engineering data, for design validation and performance-based optimisation.

-For clearer understanding, let’s draw a direct comparison with face recognition technology.
+For a clearer understanding of AI image recognition, let’s draw a direct comparison using image recognition and facial recognition technology.

 Figure 1: Open-Source Face Generator 'StyleGAN', by NVIDIA

-The same concept can be applied to engineering data, with 3D CAD files as the data to synthesise and performance/quality metrics as the attributes to recognise (design validation) or optimise against(generative design).
+The same AI image recognition concept can be applied to engineering data, with 3D CAD files as the data to synthesise and performance/quality metrics as the attributes to recognise (design validation) or optimise against(generative design).

-Figure 2: Overview of an Autoencoder's network structure
+Figure 2: Overview of an Autoencoder's deep learning network structure.

 Figure 3: A prediction for Drag is made on an encoded 3D design of a wheel, using a neural network trained on historic wind tunnel data.